huricaneee/CPSC210_project/README.md

 - As a user, I want to be able to record the time of fitness I take each time.
 - As a user, I want to be able to see the statistics of how frequently each move is played.
+- As a user, I want to reload the movement list and the time schedule I stored last time
+- As a user, I want to upload the changes I made in the movement list and the time schedule